dnynwm/todolist/README.md

 - readme on github (installation steps if any, screenshot of app in README
 - quality comments for commits
 - separate out commit messages depending on whether it's logic or UI

+## Things We Learned

+- How to insert HTML with JavaScript
+- More practice with Bootstrap
+- Collaboration
+-

 ## Structure